Chess Mail logo Correspondemce Chess history book

 Links to external sites

-We are in the process of weeding out dead links again.
-Will readers please warn us of any sites they find no longer exist?
+Can readers please warn us of any listed sites they find no longer exist, or other errors?

 Our national CC websites page and Irish links are separate from the links below.